rafaelgomesxyz/eslint-plugin-i18n-json/README.md

       ```
   - `order`: String (Optional).
 Possible values: `asc|desc`.
 Default value: `asc`.
 Case-sensitive sort order of translation keys.
 The rule does a level order traversal of object keys.
 Supports nested objects.
 Note: if you supply a custom sort function through `sortFunctionPath`, then this option will be ignored.
   - `indentSpaces` : Number (Optional).
 Default value: `2`.
 The number of spaces to indent the emitted sorted translations with.
 (Will be passed to `JSON.stringify` when generating fixed output).
+  - `useTabs`: Boolean (Optional).
+Default value: `false`.
+Use tabs instead of spaces to indent the emitted sorted translations.
+(Will be passed to `JSON.stringify` when generating fixed output).
+  If `useTabs` and `indentSpaces` are both provided, `indentSpaces` is ignored.
   In the case `--fix` is not supplied to eslint, and the `i18n-json/sorted-keys` rule is not switched off, it will emit an
   `error` (or `warning`) if it detects an invalid sort order for translation keys.